What Is Anxiety?

 What Anxiety Can Feel Like

-Patients have stated “I feel like I am barely surviving” “the anxious thoughts seems to take over my life”, ” I feel like I get into a rabbit hole and I cannot climb myself up” Anxiety disorder is common and it effects approximately 3 million US cases per year (www.webmd.com).
-The prevalence of anxiety symptoms may relate to the increase pressures of the day to day tasks in our society.
+Patients have stated “I feel like I am barely surviving” “the anxious thoughts seem to take over my life”, ” I feel like I get into a rabbit hole and I cannot climb myself up” Anxiety disorder is common and it affects approximately 3 million US cases per year (www.webmd.com).
+The prevalence of anxiety symptoms may relate to the increased pressures of the day to day tasks in our society.
 Anxiety Disorders also has a genetic link and it can be passed down from one generation to another.

 There are several types of anxiety disorders: Panic Disorder, Social Anxiety Disorder, Specific Phobias, and Generalized Anxiety Disorder.

-Some of symptoms of anxiety disorders include:
+Some of the symptoms of anxiety disorders include:

-Feelings of panic, fear, worry or uneasiness
+• Feelings of panic, fear, worry or uneasiness

-Sense of loss of control
+• Sense of loss of control

-Shortness of breath
+• Shortness of breath

-Inability to remain calm and be still
+• Inability to remain calm and be still

-Jittery and butterflies and urge to urinate
+• Jittery and butterflies and urge to urinate

-Inability to quiet negative self-talk and inner criticism
+• Inability to quiet negative self-talk and inner criticism

 One of the important areas that I focus on in therapy, is to help patients increase their awareness of their anxious thoughts in a productive manner.
 It is essential to understand that what you feed, will grow.
 The more acute one’s awareness of their patterns, then the better equipped they are to challenge the ineffective thoughts.
-As such, they are then able to replace the ineffective/anxious thoughts with healthier perspectives and insight about their relationships and mindset.
-This the foundation in which I help built a patient’s coping skills to help manage their symptoms.
+As such, they are then able to replace the ineffective/anxious thoughts with healthier perspectives and insight into their relationships and mindset.
+This the foundation in which I help build a patient’s coping skills to help manage their symptoms.